singhals163/Operating_System/study_material/filesystem.md

     - Deleting a file (e.g., calling unlink()) can leave an empty space in the middle of the directory, and hence there should be some way to mark that as well (e.g., with a reserved inode number such as zero).
 Such a delete is one reason the record length is used: a new entry may reuse an old, bigger entry and thus have extra space within
     - A directory has an inode, somewhere in the inode table (with the type field of the inode marked as “directory” instead of “regular file”)
     - The directory has data blocks pointed to by the inode (and perhaps, indirect blocks); these data blocks live in the data block region of our simple file system.
 Our on-disk structure thus remains unchanged
-    - > Other possible way to store directories, XFS [S+96] stores directories in B-tree form, making file create operations (which have to ensure that a file name has not been used before creating it) faster than systems with simple lists that must be scanned in their entirety
+    - Other possible way to store directories, XFS [S+96] stores directories in Binary-tree form, making file create operations (which have to ensure that a file name has not been used before creating it) faster than systems with simple lists that must be scanned in their entirety
     - In **FAT**, files are stored in form of tables where each entry points to the beginning of the next address block where data is stored, it does not have any inodes
 - **Free Space Management**
     - When we create a file, we will have to allocate an inode for that file.
 The file system will thus search through the bitmap for an inode that is free, and allocate it to the file; the file system will have to mark the inode as used (with a 1) and eventually update the on-disk bitmap with the correct information.
 A similar set of activities take place when a data block is allocated